NadeemWard/pytorch_simple_policy_gradients/README.md

 ### Cartpole v0

 Cartpole is a discrete action space environement with 2 actions (left and right).
+It is considered solved when the reward hits 200.

 **REINFORCE with baseline**:
 ![REINFORCE Cartpole](assets/REINFORCE_cartpole.jpeg	)